mocaplatform/moca-phonegap-sdk/README.md

 -------------

 ###v2.0.1
-Fixed a bug that prevented JavaScript calls being called in the very first app launch.
+Fixed a bug that prevented JavaScript calls from being called in the very first app launch.